History of Native Americans in the United States: Impact on native populations

 In the 100 years following the arrival of the Spanish to the Americas, large disease epidemics depopulated large parts of the Eastern Woodlands in the 15th century.
 In 1618–1619, smallpox killed 90% of the Native Americans in the area of the Massachusetts Bay.
 Historians believe many Mohawk in present-day New York became infected after contact with children of Dutch traders in Albany in 1634.
 The disease swept through Mohawk villages, reaching the Onondaga at Lake Ontario by 1636, and the lands of the western Iroquois by 1679, as it was carried by Mohawk and other Native Americans who traveled the trading routes.
 The high rate of fatalities caused breakdowns in Native American societies and disrupted generational exchange of culture.

 After European explorers reached the West Coast in the 1770s, smallpox rapidly killed at least 30% of Northwest Coast Native Americans.
 For the next 80 to 100 years, smallpox and other diseases devastated native populations in the region.
 Puget Sound area populations, once estimated as high as 37,000 people, were reduced to only 9,000 survivors by the time settlers arrived en masse in the mid-19th century.
 The Spanish missions in California did not have a large effect on the overall population of Native Americans because the small number of missions was concentrated in a small area along the southern and central coast.
-The numbers of indigenes decreased more rapidly after California ceased to be a Spanish colony, especially during the second half of the 19th century and the beginning of the 20th (see chart on the right).
+The number of Indigenous people decreased more rapidly after California ceased to be a Spanish colony, especially during the second half of the 19th century and the beginning of the 20th (see chart on the right).

 Smallpox epidemics in 1780–1782 and 1837–1838 brought devastation and drastic depopulation among the Plains Indians.
 By 1832, the federal government established a smallpox vaccination program for Native Americans (The Indian Vaccination Act of 1832).
-It was the first federal program created to address a health problem of Native Americans.
+It was the first federal program created to address the health problems of Native Americans.

 Animal introductions

-With the meeting of two worlds, animals, insects, and plants were carried from one to the other, both deliberately and by chance, in what is called the Columbian Exchange.
+With the meeting of two worlds, animals, insects, and plants were carried from one to the other, both deliberately and by chance, in what is called the Columbian exchange.
 Sheep, pigs, horses, and cattle were all Old World animals that were introduced to contemporary Native Americans who never knew such animals.